EloquentBits/pikesquares/README.md

 -->

 ## Philosophy
+⚔︎⛊ Named after a [military tactical formation](https://en.wikipedia.org/wiki/Pike_square), where 10 rows of soldiers organized in 10 columns wielded pikes ♠️, the tool takes inspiration from the same disciplined structure.

 ⚔︎⛊ In the chaos of battle, discipline wins wars.
 We've fought through the confusion of virtual environments, tangled runtimes, and the endless struggle of reviving old projects.
 From that battlefield, `pikesquares` was forged.

 ⚔︎⛊  No more disorder.
 No more wasted time. `pikesquares` stands as your formation—building, deploying, running, and scaling your application with zero configuration.